freenet/freenet-core/docs/src/components/contracts.md

 #### Efficient State Synchronization

-A naive approach to state synchronization would be to transfer the entire state between peers, but this would be inefficient for large states.
-Instead, Freenet contracts utilize a much more efficient and flexible approach to state synchronization that transmits only the difference between states.
+Naively we could transfer the entire state between peers, but this would be inefficient for larger states.
+Instead, Freenet transmits only the difference between states.

 To do this a contract implements three functions: